 Wood Mackenzie employees have a responsibility to prevent, detect, and report all instances of possible bribery and corruption.
 All employees should be alert to the possibility of bribery and corruption.
 Anyone who has concerns regarding acts or potential acts of bribery or corruption should first speak with his or her direct manager.
-If for any reason an employee is unable to speak with his or her direct manager, the employee should contact Wood Mackenzie's Enterprise Risk Management & Compliance and Law Departments.
-Employees can report concerns anonymously 24 hours a day, 7 days a week, 365 days a year using the Report a Concern web page.
+If for any reason an employee is unable to speak with his or her direct manager, the employee should contact the Enterprise Risk Management & Compliance and Law Department.
+Employees can report concerns anonymously 24 hours a day, 7 days a week, 365 days a year using the Wood Mackenzie Speak Up Program

 Wood Mackenzie will treat all reports with the utmost confidentiality and protect from retaliation all employees making such a report in good faith.
-All Wood Mackenzie employees and Associated Persons are responsible for immediately informing Wood Mackenzie's Enterprise Risk Management & Compliance and Law Departments of all suspicious activity.